 - Computers and Computer related items < $1000: Computers, computer components, and prewritten computer software purchased for noncommercial home or personal use with a price $1,000 or less.

 - School supplies > $20: School supplies, school art supplies, school computer supplies, and school instructional materials purchased for noncommercial use costing $20 or less.

 Specific items that are exempt from the tax-free savings are not yet on the Georgia DOR website, but it's a good idea to check for details before you head off to the stores.

-Last year, a second event was scheduled for September 30-October 2, 2016.
+In previous years, a second event was scheduled in the fall.
 The fall tax-free event applied to:

 - Energy Star products with maximum sale price of $1,500.00